 Russia's Partners in Space

-According to Borisov, previously up to 70% of external contracts in space projects were built with countries in Europe and the USA.
+According to Borisov, previously up to 70% of external contracts in space projects were built with European countries and the USA.
 Now they are practically "reduced to zero" - excluding work on the ISS and "cooperation in terms of ensuring the safety of space activities" with NASA for mutual assistance in space.

 Read materials on the topic:

-The Russian heavy rocket "Angara-A5" is undergoing control electrical tests
+Russian heavy rocket "Angara-A5" is undergoing control electrical tests

-A rocket engine based on hydrogen peroxide has been developed in Russia
+Hydrogen peroxide rocket engine developed in Russia

 Now on home